soph666/NLP_Fun/README.md

-# audio_summary
-Convert speech to text then perform long text modelling to summarize and classify
+# small NLP ideas to try

+- Youtube video summaries, transcript based, can be used to automatically generate video descriptions
+-